All-China Federation of Trade Unions

-The All-China Federation of Trade Unions (ACFTU) is the national trade union center and people's organization of the People's Republic of China.
+The All-China Federation of Trade Unions (ACFTU) is the national trade union center and people's organization of the People's Republic of China, led by the Chinese Communist Party (CCP).
 It is the largest trade union in the world with 302 million members in 1,713,000 primary trade union organizations.
 The ACFTU is divided into 31 regional federations and 10 national industrial unions.
 The ACFTU is the country's sole legally mandated trade union, with which all enterprise-level trade unions must be affiliated.
+The ACFTU is managed by the CCP Secretariat.
 There has been dispute over whether ACFTU is an independent trade union or a trade union at all.
 The federation owns a higher education institution—the China University of Labor Relations.